rupeshtr78/vector-embed-rust/README.md

 # Vector Embedding and Query with Chat Integration in Rust

-This repository contains a Rust-based system for managing vector embeddings, querying them using a LanceDB/PostgreSQL-backed vector database, and integrating chat functionalities with the Ollama LLM model.
+This repository contains a Rust-based system for managing vector embeddings, querying them using a LanceDB/PostgreSQL-backed vector database, chat with ai based on the retreived context currenly supports Ollama.
 The system is designed to handle embedding generation, storage, querying, and interactive chat sessions.

 ## Table of Contents